lsst-dm/dmtn-006/index.rst

 the Decam images with seeing of :math:`\sigma_g = 1.8` pixels and 2k by 4k
 pixel sensor, we expect 1.5 noise detections per sensor  at :math:`5\sigma` or 33 detections per square degree (twice that if counting both positive and negative detections).
-The current rate we measure is 100 times this.
+The raw rate we measure is 100 times this.
 This suggests that either some substantial quantity of artifacts (in the original images or introduced by the LSST software) are present, or that the pipeline's estimate of the threshold for detection is incorrect.